GovtBlockchainAssoc/EthereumGateway/README.md

-# EthereumGateway
+# SolidityGateway
-The bridge between the core PoA Ethereum Blockchain and the public Ethereum main net and test nets
+The bridge between the core PoA Ethereum Blockchain and any blockchain programmed with the Solidity programming language (the public Ethereum main net and test nets, EtherMint, etc.)